Elfstedentocht: History

 There has been mention of skaters visiting all eleven cities of Friesland on one day since 1760.
 The Elfstedentocht was already part of Frisian tradition when, in 1890, Pim Mulier conceived the idea of an organised tour, which was first held in 1909 when 22 men competed.
-After this race, the Vereniging De Friesche Elf Steden^{(nl)} (Association of the Eleven Frisian Towns) was established to organise the tours.
+After this race, the Vereniging De Friesche Elf Steden (Association of the Eleven Frisian Towns) was established to organise the tours.

 In the 1912 edition Jikke Gaastra was the first woman ever who finished the Elfstedentocht, but could not complete the full tour because the ice was not good enough after Sneek.
 In the 1917 edition Janna van der Weg was the first woman who finished the tour.